hearsay316/citeproc-js-docs/csl-json/markup.rst

 Two forms of "cheater syntax" are recognized in the CSL ``note`` field.
 When ``field_hack`` is enabled, the processor will recognize both, and the two forms may be mixed within the field.

-Note that values added with "cheater syntax" via the ``note`` field will take effect *only if the field has no existing value in the CSL item*.
-The entry forms described here will not overwrite existing data.
+Entries in the "cheater syntax" are referred to below as "objects."

 Braced-entry
 ============